leronj23/liri-node-app/README.md

 Search for any song on Spotify and get a link directly to that song.
 Search for any movie and get specific details about it.

-All this powered by Node.js.
+All this is powered by Node.js.

 Enjoy and I hope you like it.